shinsenter/php/README.md

 ## Available images

-These images are actively maintained.
+These Docker images are continuously updated to provide you with the most cutting-edge technology in the container world.

+Let's check it out!

 ### PHP versions